-This result stems from the fact that reference points that are highly valued on a bundle's strongest dimensions direct more attention towards these dimensions, thereby increasing the bundle's overall valuation.
-Reference points that are too good, however, reduce the bundle's valuation because the utility function contrasts the actual bundle against them.
+This result stems from the fact that reference points that are highly valued on a object's strongest attributes direct more attention towards these attributes, thereby increasing the object's overall valuation.
+Reference points that are too good, however, reduce the object's valuation because the utility function contrasts the actual object against them.
 Determining the utility maximizing reference point involves optimizing these tradeoffs.
-For a wide range of attention-biased utility functions, the optimal reference point for a sufficiently desirable bundle necessarily has intermediate values: values that are greater than zero, but of course smaller than those of the bundle itself.
+For a wide range of attention-biased utility functions, the optimal reference point for a sufficiently desirable object necessarily has intermediate values: values that are greater than zero, but of course smaller than those of the object itself.
 Moreover, it is straightforward to observe that more ambitious goals (higher reference points) are more motivating because they increase marginal utility.